Like all other sports, there are few rules & regulations, particular terminologies, and professional equipment used in the pickleball game.

 This game was started with the mere intention of entertainment and fitness but gained a lot of popularity and is now being played worldwide under defined regulations of the pickleball association.

 Terms Used in Pickleball:

 There are many technical terms used by pickleball experts to define the game’s regulations such as:

 It will not be possible for us to discuss all of the above terms, however, we will be focusing only on all the details of the non-volley zone.

-The non-volley zone also known as the “kitchen” is the area in the court where the players are generally not allowed to enter while playing the match.
+The non-volley zone also known as the “kitchen” is the area in the court where the players are generally not allowed to enter while hitting the ball out of the air (also known as a volley)..
 Also, check the How to Practice Pickleball Alone?